Skip to content

 There are some marketplaces worthy of consideration as an alternative, even if they don’t focus on handmade; it depends on the products the artisan is selling and who they’re trying to reach.

-• Is it inclusive of all (legal) artisans?
+• Is it inclusive of all kinds of artisans?

 Some are open to all with a particular focus, such as country-specific or thematic, some are juried.
 Some appear to be inclusive but actually have exclusive criteria.